mahaluo-stack/fuzzy-system-cgi/README.txt

 GETTING STARTED:

-To run this program, Node.js (https://nodejs.org/en/download/) needs to be installed on the machine.

-This guide requires running commands in a terminal (command prompt), sometimes in a specific folder.
+This guide requires running commands in a terminal (command prompt), often in a specific folder.

 Windows: Open the project folder and press "alt + D" to focus on the adress bar, type cmd and press enter.
 Mac: Open the project folder, if there is no path bar at the bottom of the Finder window, choose View -> Show Path Bar, then ctrl click the folder at the bottom and choose "open terminal".

+To run the program, Node.js (https://nodejs.org/en/download/) also needs to be installed on the machine.

+The project uses NPM dependencies that will need to be installed before it can run.
+To get started with NPM, see https://docs.npmjs.com/getting-started.

 To clone the repository using git:
 See https://docs.github.com/en/get-started/getting-started-with-git.